Nemesis-12/leetcode-practice/README.md

-# leetcode-practice
+# Leetcode
-This repo has been created for the Leetcode problems I solved
+This repository contains my solutions for Leetcode problems.
+The code for each problem will be updated until I manage to get the best result.

+### Problems List